Detailed Instructions for Using Design Patent Pro (DPP) ProSearch

 Wildcard search

-You can use generally recognized syntax for multiple (*) or single (?) character wildcard searches for prefix, infix, and suffix matching.
+You can use generally recognized syntax for multiple (*) character wildcard searches for prefix, infix, and suffix matching.
 For example, indefini* will return both indefinite and indefiniteness.

 Grouping